 How will we decide on the theme and final design: Discuss at Bike Month meetings and by email outside meetings.
 Majority vote among the active Planning Team members (one vote per agency).

-Who will be the T-shirt Designer: Abby Kipping of MTD
+Who will be the T-shirt Designer: Abby Kipping of MTD, or Dixon Graphics if MTD staff is too busy

-When are the Deadline to finalize the t-shirt design: Friday, August 23 (initial deadline); Wednesday, September 4 (final deadline).
+When are the Deadlines to finalize the t-shirt design: Friday, August 22 (initial deadline); Tuesday, September 2 (final deadline).

-When is the Deadline to finalize the t-shirt order: Friday, September 6 We will have to estimate the number of t-shirts needed based on registration numbers at that time, and welcome station guests from previous years.
+When is the Deadline to finalize the t-shirt order: Thursday, September 4 We will have to estimate the number of t-shirts needed based on registration numbers at that time, and welcome station guests from previous years.